[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Introduction

-Hello, I'm Kamino from the consulting department, and I love Amazon Bedrock AgentCore.
+Hello, I'm Kamino from the consulting department who loves Amazon Bedrock AgentCore.

 The other day, I hosted a hands-on event using Amazon Bedrock AgentCore Managed Harness.
-The content covered creating an AI agent using only the AWS console, without writing any code.
-It was a simple experience starting from a chatbot and gradually adding tools step by step to grow the AI agent.
+The content was about creating an AI agent using only the AWS console without writing any code.
+It's a simple experience where you start from a chatbot and grow an AI agent by adding tools step by step.

-Since I had the opportunity, I'd like to publish the hands-on instructions so anyone can try them!
+Since we're at it, I'd like to publish the hands-on instructions so anyone can try them!

 The slide materials used in the lecture part are published on SpeakerDeck.
-They summarize the overall picture of AgentCore and the positioning of Managed Harness, so it would be smooth to skim through them before starting the hands-on, but since they're also a director's cut version of previous materials, a light read should be sufficient.
+They summarize the overall picture of AgentCore and the positioning of Managed Harness, so it's smooth if you skim through them before starting the hands-on, but since it's also a director's cut of previous materials, it's fine to just take a quick look.

 Managed Harness

-Before getting into the hands-on steps, let me briefly introduce Managed Harness.
+Before getting into the hands-on instructions, let me briefly introduce Managed Harness.

-Managed Harness allows you to behave as an AI agent simply by configuring the model, connected tools, and system prompt on the console, without the user needing to implement any code.
+Managed Harness allows you to behave as an AI agent simply by configuring the model, tools to integrate, and system prompt on the console, without implementing any code on the user side.

 01

-The biggest appeal is that you can quickly create it on the console and quickly test it from the playground screen!
+The big appeal is that you can quickly create it on the console and quickly try it from the playground screen!

-Internally, it's a service that wraps Strands Agents and AgentCore Runtime.
-You're essentially not writing the code yourself, but the structure is nearly the same.
+Internally, it is a service that wraps Strands Agents and AgentCore Runtime.
+It's essentially the same structure, just without writing the code yourself.

 02